oscarhealth/style-guides/python.rst

 .. code-block:: python

    def send_message(sender, recipient, message_body, priority=None):
-       '''Send a message to a recipient.
+       """Send a message to a recipient.

        :param str sender: The person sending the message
        :param str recipient: The recipient of the message